-Swingout Outrigger Platform Extension Set-Up
+Swing Out Outrigger Platform Extension Set-Up

-DO NOT operate if any extension is not locked in place.
+Do not operate if any extension is not locked in place.
 Inspect all extensions to insure each is locked securely in position.

 - 1. Use extension brackets to increase the platform width to support wide loads. - 2.
-Lift up and rotate swing-out outriggers outward (See Figure 3-5.) - 3.
+Lift up and rotate swing-out outriggers outward (See Figure 3-4.) - 3.
 Place extension planks on outriggers.

-- Top of extension planks must be flush with main deck boards. - 2.
+- 1. Top of extension planks must be flush with main deck boards. - 2.
 Centerline of tracks or tires must be loaded on the main deck, not on extension brackets. - 3.
 Failure to load extension brackets properly can result in equipment damage and personal injury. - Center the load on the trailer.
 DO NOT load to one side.
 Position the load for proper weight distribution.
 (See "Preparation for Loading and Unloading" on page 3-11) for loading procedure.

-- 1. DO NOT overload extensions.
-Overwidth ratings are given in standard specifications. - DO NOT secure load to overwidths or undercarriage.
+- 1. Do not overload extensions. overwidth ratings are given in standard specifications. - 2.
+Do not secure load to overwidths or undercarriage.
 Secure load frame to mounted d-rings or gotchas located in the approach plate and frame beam flanges.
 Failure to do so may cause serious injury or death.